ICC and International Justice Mechanisms

 From Marin to the Hague, Working for Justice Berkeley News Center April 30, 2013

 She co-founded the Human Rights Center Investigations Lab which trains students and professionals to use social media and other digital content to strengthen human rights advocacy and accountability.
+She co-authored with Andrea Lampros the 2023 book Graphic: Trauma and Meaning in our Online Lives.

 Alexa is a member of the American Association for the Advancement of Science’s Committee on Scientific Freedom and Responsibility, co-chair of the Technology Advisory Board of the Office of the Prosecutor at the International Criminal Court, co-chair of the International Bar Association’s Human Rights Law Committee’s Technology and Human Rights working group, a member of the University of California’s Presidential Working Group on Artificial Intelligence (for which she is also co-chair of the human resources subcommittee), an inaugural member of the Technology Advisory Board for the Innovation Lab at Human Rights First, and a member of the board of advisors for Mnemonic/the Syrian Archive.